-This went on for a while but on the way home one evening, walking from downtown to my home in Westmount along Boulevard Maissoneuve, I noticed Marche Almizan on the corner of St Mathieau.
-It caught my eye because had some interesting breads outside.
+This went on for a while but on the way home one evening, walking from downtown to my home in Westmount along Boulevard Maissoneuve, I noticed Marche Almazan on the corner of St Mathieu.
+It caught my eye because had some interesting bread outside.
 I love bread, so I popped in expecting just to pick up some new kind of bread.
 I walked around the store and noticed they had a ton of cool goods and they were not expensive, in fact, as far as I could tell they were cheaper than the box supermarkets I had frequented.

 After that I started to check out some other smaller stores and supermarkets, I found more and more that I could find items in them at cheaper prices.
 I used to find some places would have cheaper canned goods and dry goods, such as Fruits Rocky Montana near DADs Bagels in NDG, and some cheaper for vegetables, such as Fruiterie Mont Victoria in Westmount on Rue Sherbrooke.
 Many places from the McGill Ghetto to Cote De Neige exist and have great prices.